 Villains have an urge to gloat.
 There's something irresistible about twisting the knife that last little bit before finishing things.
-Rather than activate the needlessly complicated Death Trap right away, they will pause to outline their plan to the hero, often including information on how to stop it.
+Rather than activate the needlessly complicated Death Trap right away, they will pause to outline their Evil Plan to the hero and often including information on how to stop it.
 This can give the hero the time they need to escape, but just as often the hero will simply sit there and wait.
 It's rude to interrupt someone when they chat before trying to kill you.
 Of course, on the other hand, trying to pull this kind of speech on a Pragmatic Hero or an Anti-Hero can quite easily and even literally blow up in the villain's face.

 Even those who plan to simply shoot their enemy may stop by to share details of their plans first.
-It sometimes seems that heroes get more information out of being interrogated than their interrogators do.
+It seems that heroes get more information out of being interrogated than their interrogators do.
 Thanks to the Unspoken Plan Guarantee, this removes any chance the villain had at success... unless it already happened.

-Sometimes, of course, it's all part of the plan.
-What good is revenge if they still think it all was plain bad luck and don't know you're out to get them for killing your stepmother's brother's favourite cat?
+Sometimes, it's all part of The Plan.
+What good is revenge if they think it all was plain bad luck and don't know you're out to get them for killing your stepmother's brother's favourite cat?
 A character who thinks The Hero holds him in contempt may lay out the plan in hopes of getting his respect.
-But all too often, it's not justified in any way.

 Heroes are only slightly less prone to such fits of Genre Blindness.
-They are just as ready to explains the whole game plan to a partner when the opponent stands just out of a hand reach and even more eager to "make a point" about the reasons why exactly the other side have to go down.
-Almost like proclaiming the verdict of a makeshift jury.
+They are just as ready to explains the whole game plan to a partner when the opponent stands just out of a hand reach and even more eager to "make a point" about the reasons why exactly the other side has to go down.
+It's like proclaiming the verdict of a makeshift jury.

 Many anime use this as a technique to drag out the fights.

 Dates at least as far back as the movie serials of the 1940s (especially those made by Republic).